layr-team/Layr/README.md

 7. Kademlia nodes broker connections between BatNodes so that BatNodes can communicate behind different NATs
 9. Refactor nested callbacks w/ Async control flow ***
 10. Handling node disconnection and restarting ***
+11. If a kadnode's batnode isn't listening, don't try to store it (add a check to make sure)

 Edge cases for file retrieval and upload:
 - batnode offline